Click here to view the Counter-Terrorism and National Security Committee Annual Report

 Click here to download the .pdf version

-To harmonize the work of Canadian law enforcement community to achieve a global and integrated approach to policing to identify, prevent, deter, invest and respond to criminal activities related to terrorism and national security threats.
+Harmonize the work of the Canadian law enforcement community to achieve a global and integrated approach to policing to identify, prevent, deter, invest and respond to criminal activities related to terrorism and national security threats.

-- Improve ability to operate in a cooperative and integrated manner with the view of addressing emerging trends;
+- Improve the ability to operate in a cooperative and integrated manner with the view of addressing emerging trends;

 - Promote education and training in matters of counter-terrorism and national security.

-- continued involvement in the selection of candidates for the 2018 LinCT program.
+- Committee participated in the selection of candidates for the 2018 LinCT program.

 - Countering Violent Extremism Working Group: The CVE working group will continue to develop and share materials with law enforcement partners.
-Work will be aligned with the Five Eyes CVE working group and will use best practices from international partners to enhance the CTNS Committee.
+Their work will be aligned with the Five Eyes CVE working group and will use best practices from international partners to enhance the CTNS Committee.

-- Update Provincial/Territorial Counter Terrorism Guide: The Provincial/Territorial Counter Terrorism Guide will be updated to incorporate the most current information.
-It will be redistributed by CACP as an internal direction to membership once the update has been completed.
+- Update Provincial/Territorial Counter Terrorism Guide: The Provincial/Territorial Counter Terrorism Guide will be updated and be redistributed as an internal direction to the membership.

 - Provincial/Territorial Development of Integrated Response Structures: The CACP-CTNS Committee will continue to communicate with and support provincial/territorial partners on status updates for integrated response structures.
 The Committee anticipates each province and territory will have an approved plan in place early in 2019.